creativescala/doodle/docs/src/pages/image/README.md

 # Image

-The @:api(doodle.image.index) library is the easiest way to create images using Doodle.
+The @:api(doodle.image.Image) library is the easiest way to create pictures using Doodle.
 The tradeoff the Image library makes is that it only support a (large but limited) subset of operations that are supported across all the backends.

 ## Imports